radian-software/straight.el/README.md

   generally means reverting it to a standard state, such as a clean working directory, but does not entail checking out any particular commit).
+* `fetch-from-remote`: given a recipe, fetch the latest version from its configured remote, if one is specified.
+* `fetch-from-upstream`: given a recipe, fetch the latest version from its configured upstream, if one is specified.
+* `merge-from-remote`: given a recipe, merge the latest version fetched from the configured remote, if any, to the local copy.
+* `merge-from-upstream`: given a recipe, merge the latest version fetched from the configured upstream, if any, to the local copy.
 * `pull-from-remote`: given a recipe, pull the latest version of the repository from its configured remote, if one is specified.
 * `pull-from-upstream`: given a recipe, pull the latest version of the